A Guide to Equipment for Underwater Hockey

 Here's a top to bottom run-down of what to look for when buying kit, and a few places to look.
 Any individual items were available at the time of writing but manufacturers have an annoying habit of replacing perfectly good bits of kit in their ranges, so if in doubt just ask a club member.

-Masks - A decent hockey mask is quite small, low volume (ie. the lens is close to the face) and, most importantly, is a decent non-leaky fit.
+Masks - A good hockey mask is quite small, low volume (ie. the lenses are close to the face) and, most importantly, is a decent non-leaky fit.
 There are a couple of favourites that you'll see a lot of people wearing - the Aquasphere Sphera mask and the Cress Super-Occhio are two that spring to mind, but it's really down to personal preference.
+Note they must have two seperate lenses, not the single piece lens, and if glass must (by law) be tempered for safety.
 Other stuff like a clear or black skirt (the silicone around the edge) is down to what you prefer too.
 To test the fit of a mask, put the strap around the front of the mask and gently inhale through your nose while putting the mask against your face.
 If it's a decent fit it should stay there until you breathe out.
 Steer clear of big 'goldfish bowl' masks, those with stiff rubber skirts and any fancy ones with valves in.
 If you wear glasses then New Dawn Diving (see below) can fit corrective lenses to some of the masks they sell.

 Snorkels - Things to look for in a snorkel are that the tube has a decent bore (at least the size of a 1p piece), and that the mouthpiece is comfortable.
 Most players also prefer snorkels with a simple purge valve at the bottom as it makes them easier to clear, but avoid anything with fancy water traps at the top.
 As a new starter it's worth looking at a snorkel that has a flexible link between the mouthpiece and tube as that makes it less susceptible to knocks and bumps.
 It's also worth making sure that the mouthpiece is replacable (for if/when the bite tabs come off) and that there's room for a mouthguard between the mouthpiece and the snorkel.
 Finally, a lot of snorkels are designed to be worn on only one side of the head so it's worth deciding if that's an issue for you.
 Most experienced players cut their snorkels down so they are just above the water when they're swimming - another reason to avoid fancy valves on the top!